getalvi/Multi-Page-Portfolio-Site-static-/README.md

-# Multi-Page-Portfolio-Site-static-
+# Multi-Page-Portfolio-Site-static
-This theme is with multi theme.and anyone can use this in there portfolio  site
+This theme is with multi theme and anyone can use this in there portfolio site

+BTW this theme is lightweighted. so no worrys about the storage